Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Study of market properties

-The second scenario corresponds to the case where due to an error when choosing the final level, charge is imposed in a period of high prices, which do not occur again soon enough, preventing the complete use of the storage capacity in the following market intervals.
-Then, the social welfare can be lower for \eqref{prob:mc_vos} than for \eqref{prob:mc_init} with \eqref{eq:stor_end}.
-We show this in the example of Table \ref{tab:res_sw_low}.
-The total social welfare for these three MIs is 842.5€ for the split market clearing, and 772.5€ for the market clearing with VLB, compared to 855€ for the ideal clearing.
-The difference in social welfare between split and VLB is due to the fact that the inter-storage does not discharge on the second and fourth MIs.
-Indeed, the prices are too low for the storage to recover the costs from charging on the first MI.
-More expensive generators are used to supply the load on these MIs, thereby decreasing social welfare.
+In this case, charge is imposed in a period of high prices, which do not occur again for a long time.
+This prevents the use of the full storage capacity in the following market clearings for the MCP with VLBs.
+Then, the social welfare can be lower for~\eqref{prob:mc_vos} than for~\eqref{prob:mc_init} with~\eqref{eq:stor_end}.
+We show this in a second example, for which the data is given in Table~\ref{tab:data_sw_low}, including the number of market clearings.
+The results are in Table~\ref{tab:res_sw_low}, and the results in column ``$e_t$'' for the standard MCP correspond to the values set for $E\up{end}$, which are also used for the MCP with VLBs.
+The total social welfare for these six market clearings is 1315.25~\euro{} for the standard MCP, and 1261.5~\euro{} for the MCP with VLBs, compared to 1347.75~\euro{} for the ideal MCP.

+The difference in social welfare between the standard MCP and the MCP with VLBs is due to the fact that the inter-storage does not discharge until market clearing~6.
+The update of the inter-storage is shown in Table~\ref{tab:res_upd2}.
+The prices for market clearing~2 to market clearing~5 are too low compared to $S_1=$ 31.25~\euro{}/MWh.
+This prevents the use of the storage system in these market clearings, while it empties and fills multiple times with the standard MCP.
+This decreases social welfare.

-However, this can be limited by introducing a discount on stored value, which is shown in the last column of Table \ref{tab:res_sw_low}.
-In this case, we decreased by 25\% the value of the energy stored in the inter-storage after each MI, except after the MI in which it is stored.
-The social welfare in this case is 807.5€, as the inter-storage can now be used on the fourth MI.
+This effect can be limited by introducing a discount on the stored value.
+This is shown in Table~\ref{tab:res_sw_low_dis}.
+In this case, we reduce by 35\% the value of the energy stored in the inter-storage after each market clearing (except after the market clearing in which it was stored).
+The update of the inter-storage is given in Table~\ref{tab:res_upd3}.
+The social welfare is 1288.38~\euro{}, as the inter-storage is now also used in market clearing~4.
+However, when introducing such a discount, cost recovery for the storage system is not ensured anymore.